bphunter1972/RPN/Readme.md

 ### Scientific

-Scientific mode operates with floating point numbers and supports commands such as exponent, factorial, square, root, log2, and logn.
+Scientific mode operates with floating point numbers and supports commands such as exponent, factorial, square, square root, log2, etc.

+Scientific notation is supported in regular or Engineering notation.
+You can alter the notation from the Modes

 ### Statistics